 The secret to perfect poultry lies not just in how it’s cooked, but how it’s prepared.
-A dry rub might suffice for pork and beef, but when it comes to poultry, you’ve got to think beyond the surface.
-How can you keep the bird intact, the skin crisp, and the meat tender, juicy, and flavorful?
-All you have to do is whip up an easy turkey brine.
+A dry rub suffice for pork and beef, but when it comes to poultry, you’ve got to think beyond the surface.
+By using a simple turkey brine you'll keep the skin crisp, and the meat tender, juicy, and flavorful.

 What is a Turkey Brine?

-Simply put, a turkey brine is what prepares your meat for a good smoking.
-The brine is what locks flavor into the meat.
-A bare-bones easy turkey brine would just be water and salt, but smoked turkey brines usually bring in more zesty and earthy flavors.
+Simply put, a turkey brine is what locks flavor and moisture into the meat before you smoke it.
+A basic turkey brine would just be water and salt, but you can infuse extra flavor by adding other ingredients.

 Brining your turkey is a crucial step in the cooking process.
 A brine achieves two things that are key to making the most of your turkey – moisture and flavor.